Workers Comp Attorneys Collect Benefits for Overexertion

 We’ve all “overexerted” ourselves from time to time.
-But many employees do not realize that in certain cases workers comp benefits are available for “overexertion” injuries.
+But severe cases of overexertion in the workplace can result in injury to the body and/or the development of certain diseases or medical conditions.
+Yet, many employees do not realize that in certain cases workers comp benefits are available for “overexertion” injuries.
 In fact, according to a study from the Department of Labor, overexertion is the number one cause of workplace injuries that are eligible for workers comp in California and across most of the country.

-In this article our experienced Long Beach Workers Comp attorneys explain the medical condition of “overexertion” and the resulting injuries that may qualify for workers comp in California.
+In this article our experienced Long Beach workers comp attorneys explain how “overexertion” can result in injuries or medical conditions that may qualify for workers comp in California.

 What is an Overexertion Injury for Workers Comp?